ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 With the recognition that a central office Board does not operate in a vacuum, some other possibilities for support present themselves.
-While in our federation to date there has been much effort in establishing ongoing meetings between management and staff of the partners of our federation, several works also suggest similar interactions between members of the Boards of the partners to ensure alignment of governance,
+While in our federation to date, there has been much effort in establishing ongoing meetings between management and staff of the partners of our federation, several works also suggest similar interactions between members of the Boards of the partners to ensure alignment of governance,